Giorgi Maisashvili

-Gia [Giorgi or George] Maisashvili (გია [გიორგი] მაისაშვილი) (November 24, 1962 – February 26, 2018) was a Georgian economist and politician who was a presidential candidate in the Georgian presidential election of 2008.
+Gia [Giorgi or George] Maisashvili (გია [გიორგი] მაისაშვილი) (24 November 1962 – 26 February 2018) was a Georgian economist and politician who was a presidential candidate in the Georgian presidential election of 2008.

+Early life and education

+Maisashvili was born in Tbilisi, Georgian SSR (now Georgia) on 24 November 1962.
+In 1985, he graduated from the Tbilisi State University.

+Career

+Georgian political activism

-Born in Tbilisi, Maisashvili graduated from the Tbilisi State University in 1985.
-He became involved in pro-independence movement against the Soviet Union in the late 1980s and placed himself at the forefront in the struggle for Georgian independence and democracy, which was achieved in 1991.
+After graduating from Tbilisi State University, Maisashvili became involved in pro-independence movement against the Soviet Union in the late 1980s, placing himself at the forefront in the struggle for Georgian independence and democracy, which was achieved in 1991.

-In 1991–92, he became an instrumental figure in transitioning Georgia into the free-market economic system by founding the country's first ever commodity exchanges – Tbilisi Universal Exchange and Georgian Tea and Wine Exchange.
+In 1991–92, he became an instrumental figure in transitioning Georgia into the free-market economic system by founding the country's first ever commodity exchanges, the Tbilisi Universal Exchange and Georgian Tea and Wine Exchange.

 Following the Georgian Civil War and the consequent overthrow of the country's first democratically elected government by the forces of Eduard Shevardnadze in 1992, Maisashvili was forced to flee the country and seek refuge abroad.
-He was granted political asylum by the United States.
+He sought and was granted political asylum by the United States.

+United States

-While living in the US, he earned an MPA from the Kennedy School of Government at Harvard University in 1997 and that same year, became married to an American lawyer, Robin Lightner.
-Soon after, he joined the Houston, Texas-based energy company Enron and served as the head of a risk analysis division until resigning from the company in 2001, shortly before the scandal.
+While living in the U.S., he earned an MPA from Harvard Kennedy School at Harvard University in 1997 and that same year, married Robin Lightner, an American attorney.
+Soon after, he joined the Houston-based energy company Enron and served as the head of a risk analysis division until resigning from the company in 2001, shortly before the Enron scandal.